-- Need help?
-Attend a Transfer Center Zoom Drop-in Session.
-For hours, check the TC Homepage.
+Need help?
+Attend a Transfer Center Zoom Open Lab Session.
+For dates & hours, check the TC Homepage.

 Application - Tech Support

 If you have questions, please contact the application help desk:

 Or call the UC Application Center:

 - Outside the U.S.: 925-298-6856

 - Monday-Friday: 10 a.m. - 6 p.m.
 PST

 - November 1-21: Monday-Friday, 8 a.m.-10 p.m.
 PST

 - November 22-24: 8 a.m.-11 p.m.
 PST